Any information on this would be greatly appreciated.

 We know that his pen of choice (at least for some part of his career) was a dip-pen, fitted with a Joseph Gillott Inqueduct G2 nib.
 It took him some time to come up with the ideal combination, and it doesn't seem certain when he did so.

-He usually worked on art-board, at about A3 in size, seemingly cut from larger sheets.
+He usually worked on art-board, possibly manufactured by Schoeller-Parole, at about A3 in size, seemingly cut from larger sheets.